-As prime contractor, Connexus is leading this five-year, $12.5M Activity.
-The Activity focuses on establishing private sector engagements (PSEs) with leading agribusinesses, producer organizations, and local small and medium enterprises (SMEs) to create six “horticulture hubs” in different regions of Senegal.
-These hubs are local networks of more than 37 anchor firms and SMEs working with more than 25,000 smallholder farmers, 58% of whom are women.
+As prime contractor, Connexus is leading this five-year, $12.5M activity.
+The activity focuses on establishing private sector engagements (PSEs) with leading agribusinesses, producer organizations, and local small and medium enterprises (SMEs) to create six “horticulture hubs” in different regions of Senegal.
+These hubs are local networks of more than 44 agricultural firms and six major cooperative federations working with more than 35,700 smallholder farmers, 57% of whom are women.
 The hubs provide rural farmers and agribusinesses with greater access to input technologies, agricultural support services, finance, insurance products, and post-harvest infrastructure as well as increased opportunities for networking, partnership, deal-making, learning, and mentoring so that more smallholders can participate in commercial horticulture.

-Connexus is collaborating with NCBA CLUSA’s Feed the Future Kawolor Resilience Activity to link more women and young farmers to the hubs.
-Connexus conducted a comprehensive Gender and Youth Barrier Analysis and Integration Plan at the outset of the Activity to understand the particular challenges faced by these groups in undertaking commercial horticulture.
-In the first two years, the six hubs have grown to include more than 13,000 women and youth.
+Connexus collaborated with NCBA CLUSA’s Feed the Future Kawolor Resilience Project to link more women and young farmers to the hubs.
+Connexus conducted a comprehensive Gender and Youth Barrier Analysis and Integration Plan at the outset of the project to understand the challenges faced by these groups in undertaking commercial horticulture.
+In the first two years, the six hubs have grown to include more than 22,250 women and 4,500 youth.

-To date, the Activity has facilitated over $9.3M in financing for hub actors and established nine PSEs using $1.2M in co-investment grants that have leveraged more than $10M in private sector co-investments in hub activities and infrastructure.
-Smallholders have marketed more than 31,000 MT of horticultural produce at the hubs worth $13.8M in the first two and a half years.
+To date, the project has facilitated more than $15.5M in agricultural financing for hub actors and established nine PSEs using $1.2M in co-investment grants that have leveraged more than $7.5M in private sector co-investments in hub activities and infrastructure.
+Smallholders have marketed more than 36,000 MT of horticultural produce at the hubs worth $16M in the first three years.
 Ultimately, Nafoore Warsaaji aims to empower 50,000 smallholder farmers to enter commercial horticulture and increase their gross margins by 50% within five years.

 Connexus is also applying an Antifragile Market Systems Approach to the hubs to ensure that they can thrive in the context of continual stresses and shocks and rapidly pivot to embrace new market opportunities or prepare for emerging threats.
-The Connexus approach assesses and strengthens five key dimensions of antifragility in market systems: innovation, optionality, learning, trust, and diversity.
+The Connexus approach assesses and strengthens five key dimensions of antifragility in market systems: optionality, innovation, variation, learning, and trust.

 Examples of significant innovations that Nafoore Warsaaji is facilitating with lead horticultural market actors include: